tlk/docker-nemid-tu-example/README.md

-# How to get the NemID TU Example war-file up and with Docker on Mac OS X
+# How to run the NemID TU Example war-file with Docker on Mac OS X
 This project documents how to get the NemID TU Example from http://www.nets.eu/dk-da/Service/kundeservice/nemid-tu/NemID-tjenesteudbyderpakken-okt-2014/Pages/default.aspx#tab3 up and running using https://www.docker.com on Mac OS X.